 Just like with books, think about your favorite television show or movie.
 What makes it great?
 What draws you to it?
 Could it be the narrative?
 The dialogue?
 The acting?

 Does it elicit some feeling or emotion in you that is really appealing?
 Consider those elements as jumping-off points for coming up with a game.

-Existing games can be an excellent idea-generating resource.
+Existing games can give awesome ideas for video games you are planning to make.
 Of course, you cannot copy them outright.
 But using them for inspiration is a perfectly viable option!